The Corporate Tax Planning Law Review: South Korea

 Under Korean tax law, no patent box regime exists.
 However, Korean tax law allows, subject to certain conditions, a 50 per cent tax reduction in income generated from the transfer of a patent or technology that a small or medium-sized enterprise (as defined) acquired as a result of its own research and development.

 Interest deduction is limited in certain situations.
-First, under the thin capitalisation rules, interest deductibility of a Korean company whose debt-to-equity ratio exceeds 2:1 (6:1 in the case of financial institutions) is limited with respect to loans from a foreign controlling shareholder or from a third-party lender that is guaranteed by a foreign controlling shareholder.
+First, under the thin capitalisation rules, interest deductibility of a Korean company whose debt-to-equity ratio exceeds 2:1 (6:1 in the case of financial institutions) is limited with respect to loans either from a foreign controlling shareholder or from a third-party lender that is guaranteed by a foreign controlling shareholder.

-Also, interest deductibility is limited depending on the use of the underlying loans.
+In addition, interest deductibility is limited depending on the use of the underlying loans.
 For instance, interest on loans incurred to acquire or maintain non-business assets, including certain loans to related parties, is not deductible.

 ii Common ownership: group structures and intercompany transactions